lambet6/CM3070-Final-Project/USER_STORIES.md

 ### Daily Summary

-- **Story**: As a user who dislikes constant reminders, I want one daily morning notification that summarizes my tasks, so I don’t get overwhelmed by alerts.
+- **Story**: As a user who dislikes constant reminders, I want one daily morning notification that summarizes my tasks, so I don't get overwhelmed by alerts.
 - **Acceptance Criteria**:
   1. A local push notification is sent once each morning (e.g., 8 AM).
-  2. The notification lists the day’s tasks and events.
+  2. The notification lists the day's tasks and events.
-  3. No additional “task due soon” popups by default unless explicitly enabled.
+  3. No additional "task due soon" popups by default unless explicitly enabled.

+---

+## Accessibility Stories

+### Screen Reader Compatibility

+- **Story**: As a visually impaired user, I want the app to work well with screen readers, so I can use all its features without seeing the screen.
+- **Acceptance Criteria**:
+  1. All interactive elements have appropriate accessibility labels
+  2. Screen readers announce changes in task status
+  3. Calendar navigation works properly with VoiceOver/TalkBack
+  4. Form controls are properly labeled and accessible

+### High Contrast and Readable Text

+- **Story**: As a user with vision impairments, I want high contrast UI elements and readable text, so I can use the app comfortably.
+- **Acceptance Criteria**:
+  1. Color combinations meet WCAG AA contrast standards
+  2. Text is scalable according to system text size settings
+  3. Priority color indicators include text or symbols for colorblind users
+  4. Touch targets are large enough for users with motor control difficulties

 ---